RobinLinus/coins-legacy/notes/coins-protocol.md

 To simplify the interface with Bitcoin's consensus we can enforce the following consensus rules for staking transactions:
 - Validators have to mark their funding transactions by mining a certain transaction hash.
 This way, a bitcoin block header and a list of the hashes of all transactions is sufficient to scan a block for funding transactions.
   - The same principle applies to punishment transactions.
 (Assuming `SIGHASH_NOINPUT`)
-  - Redeem transactions can be ignored because validators are remove as soon as their time lock opens.
-When they redeem their funds is not important.
+  - Redeem transactions can be ignored because validators are removed as soon as their time lock opens.
+The moment when they redeem their funds is not important.

 ## Staking Transactions
 There are three kinds of staking transactions